ReactiveCocoa/ReactiveSwift/README.md

 an opinionated implementation of [functional reactive programming][], and _intentionally_ not a direct port like [RxSwift][].

-ReactiveSwift differs from ReactiveX when doing so:
+ReactiveSwift differs from ReactiveX where doing so:

  * Results in a simpler API
  * Addresses common sources of confusion